 The Verdier marshes cover four ancient fishing basins of 120 hectares.
 The area has many different habitats: reedbeds, freshwater and salt marshes, lagoons and Tamarix groves.
 It’s a haven for waterbirds.
 An observation platform and hide provide convenient viewing points.

-All year round you can see: Glossy Ibis, Western Swamphen, Moustached Warbler, Great Bittern.
+All year round you can see: Glossy Ibis, Purple Swamphen, Moustached Warbler, Great Bittern.
 In summer: Collared Pratincole, Great Reed Warbler, Little Bittern, Stone-curlew.
 In winter: Penduline Tit, Bluethroat, Red-crested Pochard, Common Teal.
-During migration: Eurasian Spoonbill, Black-winged Stilt, Bearded Tit, Little Crake.
+During migration: Spoonbill, Black-winged Stilt, Bearded Tit, Little Crake.
 For more birds you can observe here, see the extended list below.

 The Marais du Verdier is located in Camargue on the commune of Arles (Bouches-du-Rhône), between Arles and Salin de Giraud, in direct proximity to the hamlet of Sambuc.
 The site covers 120 hectares, it is free to access.
 The area is open to walking or cycling.